didomi/unity/docs/overview.md

 ### Native calls

-Unlike other parts of Unity developement, native plugins require platform-specific calls and interfaces for interacting with native code.
+Unlike other parts of Unity development, native plugins require platform-specific calls and interfaces for interacting with native code.
 The native part of the plugin interacts with the [Didomi native mobile SDKs](https://developers.didomi.io/cmp/mobile-sdk).

 For Android, Unity generates a Java project that is built and released.
 This plugin uses the `AndroidJavaClass`, `AndroidJavaObject` and `AndroidJavaProxy` C# classes provided by the `UnityEngine` namespace.
 Those classes are used to make calls to the Didomi Android SDK from C#.
 In particular, `AndroidJavaProxy` is used to pass C# function as callbacks to Java code.